Skip to Content

 It packs advanced features such as 8K resolution streaming at a relatively high frame rate, automatic mode switching, etc.

-The HDMI 1.4 port or even the HDMI 2.0 socket on your television do not have the bandwidth to realize 4K at 120 Hz.
-We’ll walk through more on their capabilities later in the article.
+The HDMI 1.4 port or even the HDMI 2.0 socket on your television does not have the bandwidth to realize 4K at 120 Hz.
+We’ll walk through their capabilities more later in the article.

 VRR, ALLM, and eARC are Unique to HDMI 2.1